justinribeiro/blog-pwa/hugo/content/chronicle/2008-02-06-justin-ribeiro-relaunches-with-new-focus-features.markdown

 	* The main RSS feed is now powered by <a href="http://www.feedburner.com/fb/a/home">Feedburner</a>.
 	* I've removed the resume page.
 If you would like my current resume, please just ask.

-<p align="left">What you can expect in the future:
+<p>What you can expect in the future: